contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Teach the law of the fast and encourage members to give a generous fast offering (see [22.2.2](22-providing-for-temporal-needs.md#2222-the-law-of-the-fast-and-fast-offerings)).
 * Oversee the gathering and accounting of fast offerings (see [34.4.2](34-finances-and-audits.md#3442-fast-offerings)).

-As the presidency of the Aaronic Priesthood, the bishopric also leads the efforts of Aaronic Priesthood quorums and Young Women classes to serve those with temporal needs in the ward and community (see [10.2.2](10-aaronic-priesthood.md#1022-caring-for-those-in-need) and [11.2.2](11-young-women.md#1122-caring-for-those-in-need)).
+As the presidency of the Aaronic Priesthood, the bishopric also oversees the efforts of Aaronic Priesthood quorums and Young Women classes to serve those with temporal needs in the ward and community (see [10.2.2](10-aaronic-priesthood.md#1022-caring-for-those-in-need) and [11.2.2](11-young-women.md#1122-caring-for-those-in-need)).
 These efforts are coordinated in ward youth council meetings (see [22.8](22-providing-for-temporal-needs.md#228-role-of-the-ward-youth-council)) and in quorum and class presidency meetings (see [10.4.3](10-aaronic-priesthood.md#1043-quorum-presidency-meeting) and [11.3.4.2](11-young-women.md#11342-responsibilities)).

 ### 22.6.2 Relief Society and Elders Quorum Presidencies